 One final and very important general caveat of the second-generation nonsteroidal antiandrogens is that they all still have patent protection, and hence are very expensive (e.g., $6,000 for one month of treatment).
 And insurance almost certainly will not approve coverage of them for use in transgender hormone therapy.
 Moreover, these medications will be remaining on-patent for many more years.
 Enzalutamide was introduced in 2012, while apalutamide was approved in 2018 and darolutamide was of course just licensed now in 2019.
 Patent protection on medications generally lasts around 10 to 15 years.
 Only once patent protection expires will inexpensive generic versions be marketed and will we see darolutamide and the other second-generation nonsteroidal antiandrogens become affordable.

-That day will eventually come though, and when it does, I think that darolutamide and the other second-generation nonsteroidal antiandrogens, along with orally active GnRH antagonists like elagolix and relugolix (Aly W., 2018; Aly W., 2019), will be fantastic additions to the available medication options for transfeminine hormone therapy.
+The day that these antiandrogens become more affordable should eventually come though, and when it does, darolutamide and other next-generation nonsteroidal antiandrogens, along with orally active gonadotropin-releasing hormone (GnRH) antagonists like elagolix and relugolix (Aly W., 2018; Aly W., 2019), may prove to be excellent additions to the available options for transfeminine hormone therapy.